22

 You can imagine that the post offices get super busy during the end of December.

-They guarantee to deliver all the cards so that they’ll arrive on January 1st – as long as they were sent out before December 25th.
+They guarantee a delivery on January 1st – as long as the cards are sent out before December 25th (within Japan).

-If you want to send them abroad, it’s possible.
-Here’s an example of how to correctly fill out a “nengajo” that is for abroad.
+If you want to send them internationally, it’s possible.
+Here’s an example of how to correctly fill out a “nengajo” that is for abroad (or for Japan from abroad).
+As you can’t use the lottery numbers if you’re outside of Japan, some websites suggest you cross them out.
+However, it’s not a necessary step.

-Do YOU have any customs like that in your country?
+I’m curious.
+Do you have any customs like that in your country?

 Very interesting!